alankrantas/svelteapp-typescript-go/README.md

 ## Open Project in DevContainer/CodeSpace

 > Does not require to install local packages or build productions first.
-You need Docker and VS Code (with the DevContainer extension installed)
+You need Docker and VS Code (with the DevContainer extension installed).

 The project has a `.devcontainer/devcontainer.json` which can create a Ubuntu container with both Node.js and Golang installed.
 It would also run a bash script to install dependencies and build the app for you.

-## SQLite Database Schemes and Data
+## SQLite DB Schemes and Data

-The database in this repo has already created table ```products``` with 9 product records and an empty table ```orders```.
+The database (`./db/data.sqlite3`) in this repo already contains the table `products` with 9 product records (copied from [here](https://github.com/Apress/essential-typescript-4/blob/main/22%20-%20Vue.js%20Web%20App%20-%20Part%202/End%20of%20Chapter/vueapp/data.json)) and an empty table `orders`.
+You can use [DB Browser for SQLite](https://sqlitebrowser.org/) to read the database.

 Here's the SQL statements to recreate them:

 ```sql
 CREATE TABLE "products" (